-On April 9, 2021, TechnipFMC filed its definitive proxy statement (the "Proxy Statement") for the 2021 Annual General Meeting of Shareholders (the "Annual Meeting").
+On April 9, 2021, TechnipFMC plc filed its definitive proxy statement (the "Proxy Statement") for its 2021 Annual General Meeting of Shareholders (the "Annual Meeting").
 In connection with the Annual Meeting, shareholders are being asked to, among other proposals, elect Ms. Sophie Zurquiyah and approve the prospective directors' remuneration policy, as described in proposal 1(i) and proposal 4, respectively, in the Proxy Statement.

 In May 2021, Glass Lewis, a proxy advisory firm, issued voting recommendations relating to the Annual Meeting.
 Glass Lewis recommends voting against Ms. Zurquiyah's nomination for election to the board of directors and our prospective director remuneration policy.
-The statement below constitutes a Report Feedback Statement in response to Glass Lewis' analysis of the nomination of Ms. Zurquiyah and our prospective director remuneration policy and is intended to provide additional information that we believe shareholders will value as they review the Glass Lewis report and bring more clarity on Glass Lewis' analysis of each of these proposals.
+The Company's statement below constitutes a Report Feedback Statement in response to Glass Lewis' analysis of the nomination of Ms. Zurquiyah and our prospective director remuneration policy and is intended to provide additional information that we believe shareholders will value as they review the Glass Lewis report and bring more clarity on Glass Lewis' analysis of each of these proposals.
+The Board of Directors strongly disagrees with Glass Lewis' recommendation as it relates to proposal 1(i) and proposal 4 and encourages you to vote "FOR" all proposals in the Proxy Statement, including proposal 1(i) and proposal 4.